drwalton/cgvi-python-intro/README.md

 The examples here do not use GPU, so installing the CPU-only version of pytorch will work fine.

 For Mac OS users, the CPU-only version is the only one available pre-compiled.
 It is possible to build pytorch from source, but I have not tried this, and CUDA support on Mac OS is limited, so I'm not sure I'd recommend it.
 If you have a Mac with an Nvidia GPU, you can alternatively install Windows via [Boot Camp](https://support.apple.com/en-gb/boot-camp) and then install pytorch with GPU support (but this will require a licensed copy of Windows).

+## Contact

+If you run into issues with these notebooks, or find an error in the code, please let me know.
+You can file an issue on this github repository (go to the Issues tab at the top of the page, and then click the "New Issue" button) to highlight any specific issue with the code.
+This will be publically viewable.
+If you would prefer to contact me directly, please do so at `david.walton.13 at ucl.ac.uk`